+To see what kind of credit students in past semesters have received for courses taken on this program, visit the Dept ENGR: Shanghai Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have obtained the syllabi for all courses taken abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Applicants must be non-Chinese citizens.
 Due to Chinese law, students with People's Republic of China, Taiwan, Macau or Hong Kong passports may not participate in this exchange program.

 You will live in an international student dorm on Minhang Campus (usually double occupancy, but based on availability).
 Single and double-occupancy rooms are equipped with a bathroom, TV, direct-dial telephone, air-conditioner and internet connection.
 Additional facilities include kitchen, fridge and washing-machine for public use.
 Dorms with 4 rooms are equipped with direct-dial telephone, a refrigerator, air-conditioner, internet connection (additional charge) and public bathroom access.

 For more information on program costs, please be sure to review the spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.